KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Proxy-Article.md

 }
 ```

-These functions read document by moving the input cursor to unlock more text.
+These functions are async, since they will read the document by moving the input cursor in intricate ways.
 It's not a fail-safe operation, but has been tweaked to provide as accurate results as possible.

 You can pass in a custom configuration to configure the read operation.
 It lets you tweak factors like sleep time and how many times to try to read more content at the detected end.

-Since the full document context functions are `async`, you need to wrap them in a task when calling them from SwiftUI, or any non-async context.
+Since the full document context functions are async, you must wrap them in a task when calling them from SwiftUI or non-async places.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro